Home > Saving and investing your money > Helping your teen afford university

 What other costs should you consider?

 Of course, this isn't the only cost your child will need to pay.
-If they plan to move out, they'll need to pay for accommodation and food.
+If they live away from home, they'll need to pay for accommodation and food.
 Even if they plan to live with you, they'll still need to think about how they'll pay for things like transport to their course and their social life.

 When working out how much money your child is going to need, it's a good idea to look at what they're likely to spend on: